atomic-avocado/nucleolus/README.md

 }
 ```

-####Step 2 - So now you need inform that presenter passed as parameter into Nucleolus views is required to be used on UsersActivity.
+####Step 2 - You also need inform that the presenter passed as a parameter is required by UsersActivity.
 ```java
 @RequiresPresenter(UsersPresenter.class)
 public class UsersActivity extends NucleolusAppCompatActivity<UsersPresenter> {